-We have reviewed all of our pending judicial and legal proceedings, including the probable outcomes, reasonably anticipated costs and expenses, availability and limits of our insurance coverage and our established reserves for uninsured liabilities.
-We do not believe that any liabilities that may result from these proceedings are reasonably likely to have a material adverse effect on our liquidity, financial condition or results of operations.
+We are a party to various pending judicial and administrative proceedings arising in the ordinary course of business.
+These include, among others, proceedings based on product liability claims and alleged violations of various environmental laws.
+We have reviewed the proceedings that are currently pending including the probable outcomes, reasonably anticipated costs and expenses, availability and limits of our insurance coverage and our established reserves for uninsured liabilities.
+We do not believe that any liabilities that may result from these proceedings are reasonably likely to have a material effect on our liquidity, financial condition or results of operations.

-NOTE 18.
-ACQUISITIONS
+NOTE 18 -- ACQUISITIONS